heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-creating-windows-installer-package-with-wix-toolset.md

 - Custom upgrade dialog
 - Custom install dir dialog (for Desktop shortcut option checkbox)

-{% include figure.html src="https://i.imgur.com/FPHfm08.png" alt="screenshot" caption="Create Desktop shortcut option" %}
+{% include figure.html src="https://i.imgur.com/FPHfm08.png" caption="Create Desktop shortcut option" %}

 Following are the **extra features other the defaults** that have been implemented into the source code:
 - Detect for minimum .NET Framework and OS version.